intercognitive/.github/CONTRIBUTING.md

 Start with an issue or discussion before opening a proposal pull request.
 The goal is to make the problem clear before polishing the solution.

-A new IOSP should have a champion: a person or member organization responsible for shepherding the proposal through discussion, revision, and implementation feedback.
+A new IOSP should have a **champion**: a person or member organization responsible for shepherding the proposal through discussion, revision, and implementation feedback.

 Each proposal should include: